 The five-year survival rate for new businesses is a key indicator of the economic environment for new businesses.
 It is influenced by a variety of factors, including the business climate, the economic cycle, and national and local economic conditions.

-From 2012 to 2014, Minnesota the share of business start-ups that survived five years increased from 49 percent to 55 percent in 2014.
+From 2011 to 2016, Minnesota the share of business start-ups that survived five years increased from 45 percent to 52 percent in 2016.
+However this is down from peak in the last decade, which was 58 percent in 2006.

 This document (.xlsx) provides the indicator data in table format.